1773 — The Regulating Act A Personal & Scholarly Journey

 Key Provisions of the Regulating Act

-• Governor-General and Council: The Act created the office of the Governor-General of Bengal with an executive council to assist and check his powers.
-This move sought to centralize and coordinate policy across Bengal, Bihar, and Orissa, while providing a mechanism of collective decision-making.
+• Governor-General and Council: The Act created the office of the Governor-General of Bengal with an executive council to centralize authority and encourage collective decision-making.

 Shortcomings and Immediate Consequences